 Now, I can make it myself and it still brings those great memories and puts me in the Christmas spirit.
 I’ve been experimenting with some dairy free, less sugar, and healthier versions of my favorite holiday drink and and this is my favorite.
 It is so rich and creamy – it’s almost as thick as a milkshake!
 And it tastes just like the eggnog I remember having for all those Christmas morning breakfasts, but without all that dairy.

 *If you are allergic to coconut and can tolerate dairy, a dairy version would look the same, except substitute the coconut milk with milk and/or heavy cream (I would do a 50/50 combination of milk/heavy cream if it were me).
 I’ve never made it with almond milk, but would imagine it would work and taste great, too.
 I’d guess that it would not get quite as thick, rich and creamy, though.
 If anyone tries it with almond milk, let me know the results!

 - 6 egg yolks (save 2 egg whites for the meringue topping)

-1 T pure vanilla extract
+- 1 tablespoon pure vanilla extract

-1 tsp nutmeg
+- 1 teaspoon nutmeg

 - 2 egg whites

-¼ tsp cinnamon
+- ¼ teaspoon cinnamon

-Whisk together the egg yolks, honey, vanilla, nutmeg and cinnamon in a medium bowl until smooth.
+- Whisk together the egg yolks, honey, vanilla, nutmeg and cinnamon in a medium bowl until smooth.
 Set aside.

 Place shredded, flaked or shaved coconut into a skillet over medium heat.
 Stir often and cook until most of the coconut turns golden brown.
 It will only take a minute or two.